kainotomo/erpnext_cyprus/documentation/cyprus_vat_return.md

 1. **Tax Accounts**:
    - **VAT Account**: Used for both input and output VAT transactions
-   - **VAT OSS Account**: Specifically for Mini One Stop Shop reporting for B2C digital services to EU consumers
+   - **OSS VAT Account**: Specifically for Mini One Stop Shop reporting for B2C digital services to EU consumers

 2. **Tax Templates**:
    - **Purchase Tax Templates**: